-Analysis and operational experience in the SEM and with the absence of sufficient re-settlement I-SEM operational data these parameters shall provide a balance between maintaining a low level of risk of bad debt while not over burdening Participants with credit cover requirements which could be seen as a barrier to entry or a barrier to continuation of trade.
+Analysis and operational experience in the SEM shall provide a balance between maintaining a low level of risk of bad debt while not over burdening Participants with credit cover requirements which could be seen as a barrier to entry or a barrier to continuation of trade.

 It is yet to be determined if a separately defined Fixed Credit Requirement for Capacity Market Units would be necessary.
-As there is insufficient I-SEM resettlement operational data for such a unit, for the coming tariff year of the operation of I-SEM arrangements, it is proposed that a value of zero is used, and this may be further considered with analysis of sufficient operational data when it becomes available.
+It is proposed that a value of zero is used, and this may be further considered in the future.